-The Agile Sub-Ice Geological (ASIG) Drill was the first sub-glacial access rock coring drill in the IDP inventory.
-The drill system design is based on a commercially-available minerals exploration rig, which IDP adapted for drilling through ice and for ice coring.
+The Agile Sub-Ice Geological (ASIG) Drill was the first subglacial access rock coring drill in the IDP inventory.
+The drill system design is based on a commercially available minerals exploration rig, which IDP adapted for drilling through ice and for ice coring.
 The system is designed to drill access holes through ice less than 700 m thick and subsequently collect bedrock cores from beneath glaciers.
 A minerals exploration rig was purchased from Multi-Power Products Ltd., and IDP designed auxiliary systems for fluid handling.
-In early 2016, IDP conducted an extensive North American (NA) Test of the complete system just outside of Madison.
-Following minor modifications and upgrades, the drill system deployed to Pirrit Hills, Antarctica for the 2016-2017 field season.
-The ASIG Drill system was successfully used to drill through approximately 150 m of ice and collected 8 m of 39 mm (1.5-inch) diameter excellent quality rock core.
-Nearly 5 m of ice core was also collected near the ice-bedrock transition, however, the core quality was poor.
+In 2016, IDP conducted an extensive North American Test of the complete system just outside of Madison, WI.
+The drill system was deployed to Pirrit Hills, Antarctica for the 2016-2017 field season where it was successfully used to drill through approximately 150 m of ice and collect 8 m of 39 mm (1.5-inch) diameter excellent quality rock core.
+Nearly 5 m of ice core was also collected near the icebedrock transition, but the core quality was poor.

-In preparation for a project in northern Greenland beginning in 2023, IDP engineers are completing necessary modifications and upgrades to the system that were postponed following the 2016-2017 deployment to Antarctica.
-In spring 2019, IDP engineers completed air drop testing in a prototype well near Madison to quantify parameters that may create a hydrofracking situation in ice.
-In such situations, borehole fluid circulation would be lost, halting drilling.
-This was experienced in one of the two holes drilled at Pirrit Hills and a number of times with the RAID Drill at Minna Bluff.
-IDP Engineers have reviewed fluid pressures tables to try and mitigate this risk on future projects.
-The Operations and Maintenance Manual for the drill system has also been updated to reflect the latest modifications.
+In preparation for a project in northern Greenland in 2023, IDP engineers have completed necessary modifications and upgrades to the system that were postponed following the 2016-2017 deployment to Antarctica.
+In 2019, IDP engineers completed air drop testing to quantify parameters that may create a hydrofracking situation in ice.
+A pressure relief valve has been implemented to prevent system and borehole damage in such situations.
+A shaker table has been implemented for separating ice chips and drill fluid, and engine maintenance was completed.
+A longer wireline cable was procured and spooled in 2022 to allow for collection of cores through the inside of the drill pipe down to 600 m depth.
+The Operations and Maintenance Manual for the drill system has been updated to reflect the latest modifications.
+The system was shipped to Norfolk, VA in two 20-foot shipping containers in June 2022 for onward vessel transportation to Greenland in July/August 2022.

 Site conditions where this drill will be deployed may vary dramatically.
 Factors such as firn depth and ice fabric and dynamics will likely affect drilling parameters.
-Throughout the development of the ASIG Drill, IDP worked closely with industry experts as well as with the team that developed the RAID system (see section below) to share knowledge of benefit to both teams.
 A comprehensive list of technical issues and general recommendations is contained in the End of Season Report for the 2016-2017 season.

-- 1. Modify and repair components PY 2021, PY 2022. - 2.
-Purchase additional components to fulfill science requirements PY 2021, PY 2022. - 3.
+- 1. Modify and repair components PY 2022. - 2.
+Purchase additional components to fulfill science requirements PY 2022. - 3.
+Make necessary repairs/modifications following the GreenDrill seasons PY 2023 and PY 2024. - 4.
 Enter documentation for the drill system into the documentation database Ongoing.